Powered by OpenAIRE graph

 Abstract

-As of current, the combined 9 articles that were posted have a total of 484 views and 272 downloads within 11 days or less of being public, yet not 1 citation.
+The RGL bivariate scaling law has been empirically confirmed with R² ≥ 0.90 across nine distinct system types spanning mathematical maps, a physical circuit simulation, a chemical oscillator, a biophysical neural model, a mathematical Hopf normal form, and real human cardiac data — covering three mechanistically distinct bifurcation classes (period-doubling, SNIC, and Hopf) with clear observed separation in current measurements.
+Three additional system types show promising preliminary evidence and are in active investigation.
+As of current, the combined 13 articles that were posted have over 1150 views and 650+ downloads within 1 month or less of being public!
 I truly hope this has been helpful to your work.
 I will be the first to admit that I am a private researcher without grant funding, doing this on my own time and money.
-I do not have the privilege of publishing in large peer-reviewed journals.
-It is difficult for me to be turned down by every single academic/journal I have reached out to for help, including sponsorship (my home university included), simply because I do not hold a title.
-These reasons are why I chose to publish here.
-I know everything may not be perfect, but I knew there was something greater here, and I want to thank you all for indirectly confirming that.
-If anyone would be willing to help me get this out there and/or even be willing to collaborate, I would be happy to run your data through my pipeline.
-I would be extremely grateful to share more of my findings.
+I do not have the privilege of publishing in large peer-reviewed journals (yet).
+For these reasons, are why I chose to publish here.
+Please forgive me, as I know everything may not be perfect, but I will actively make corrections.
+I sincerely thank you all for taking the time to review my work.
+If anyone would be willing to sponsor my work, and/or even be willing to collaborate, I would be extremely grateful.
 If not, all I ask is to give credit where credit is due.
-Please reach me at me personally at http://linkedin.com/in/devin-romberger-92385420a.
+Please share Please reach me personally at http://linkedin.com/in/devin-romberger-92385420a.
 My goal was to make this work open source to the public.
 Now, please respect that.
 Please do the right thing.
 Reference your sources.
-Thank you. --------------------------------------------------------------------------------------------------------------------------------------------- Nonlinear oscillatory systems across physics, chemistry, and biology frequently transition to complex dynamics through well-known routes to chaos.
+Thank you.
+Official public reference library:GitHub repository: https://github.com/devinromberger123-prog/rgl-scalingSoftware DOI: https://doi.org/10.5281/zenodo.19212391 --------------------------------------------------------------------------------------------------------------------------------------------- Nonlinear oscillatory systems across physics, chemistry, and biology frequently transition to complex dynamics through well-known routes to chaos.
 These include period-doubling cascades, quasiperiodic torus breakdown, intermittency, mixed-mode oscillations, and period-adding structures.
 Understanding which dynamical routes dominate in biological oscillators—and how they relate to underlying dissipative scaling—remains an open question.
 Using examples compiled from the Biological Feigenbaum Spectrum (BFS) dataset, this memorandum surveys representative biological systems exhibiting classical nonlinear routes to chaos.
 Period-doubling cascades appear consistently across neural, biochemical, sensory, and cellular signaling systems, suggesting that this mechanism appears to be the most systematically documented route to complex dynamics in biological oscillators.
 Additional examples demonstrate that alternative routes—including period-adding cascades, intermittency, mixed-mode oscillations, and torus bifurcations—also occur in biological contexts, although these are less uniformly documented.
 Together with recent numerical results on dissipative scaling in driven open quantum systems, these observations suggest that biological oscillators share a common dynamical landscape with broader non-equilibrium physics.
 Period-doubling provides a dominant organizing structure, while additional routes illustrate the broader diversity of nonlinear transitions available to dissipative biological dynamics.
 Keywords: Nonlinear dynamicsBiological oscillatorsPeriod-doubling cascadeRoutes to chaosDissipative systemsNon-equilibrium dynamicsBiochemical oscillationsNeuronal dynamicsComplex dynamical systemsChaos in biological systems

 Keywords